wswslzp/shtthesis/README.md

 - Stable version:
   - GitHub Release: please refer to [release](https://github.com/lirundong/sht-thesis/releases) page, and download required files based on release information
   - CTAN: TODO

+    Note that `shtthesis` package in CTAN does not include the university logo file.
+Please download [`shanghaitech-logo.pdf`](shanghaitech-logo.pdf) from this repository and put it in the root of your project folder.
 - Develop version: directly clone the GitHub repo
   ```bash
   git clone https://github.com/lirundong/sht-thesis.git